-References to section 47 enquiries relate to those that started during the period 1 April 2017 to 31 March 2018 inclusive, even if they carry on into the next statistical year.
-Also, include cases where the section 47 enquiries started on 31 March 2017 or before, but that led to an initial child protection conference (ICPC) with a date on or after 1 April 2017.
+References to section 47 enquiries relate to those that started during the period 1 April 2018 to 31 March 2019 inclusive, even if they carry on into the next data collection year.
+Also, include cases where the section 47 enquiries started on 31 March 2018 or before, but that led to an initial child protection conference (ICPC) with a date on or after 1 April 2018.